Insights

 In Financial Planning, Wealth Strategy

 Why?
 Because this strategy is tax-efficient for the donor and the recipient.
-By moving stock with large unrealized capital gains to the student, who is likely in a lower tax bracket compared to the donor, the student is able to realize those gains without being taxed at the highest bracket.
+By moving stock with large unrealized capital gains to the student, who is likely in a lower tax bracket compared to the donor, the student can realize those gains without being taxed at the highest bracket.
 The higher the embedded gain, the more effective this funding option will be by minimizing overall taxes between the two parties involved.

 How It Works